-This statement in mind, I dedicated my last year of graduate school in seeking the perfect job.
-As many Millennials, I felt that the traditional job market did not go along with a fulfilling career (Julia Ivy, 2019).
-The Answer seemed to be elsewhere, but, maybe, I did not ask myself the right questions.
+With this statement in mind, I dedicated my last year of graduate school to seeking the perfect job.
+Like many Millennials, I felt that the traditional job market did not go along with a fulfilling career (Julia Ivy, 2019).
+The Answer seemed to be elsewhere, but maybe I did not ask myself the right questions.

 To make the master’s case study meaningful, I targeted working with a small organization that follows a sustainable development mission and operates in emerging markets.
-To reach this goal, I took advantage of existing connections and develop new meaningful professional relationships.
-I had the opportunity to meet with school-affiliated business gurus, to finally work with a North American start-up founded by a Northeastern’s Alumni.
+I took advantage of existing connections and developed new, meaningful, professional relationships.
+I had the opportunity to meet with school-affiliated business gurus and work with a North American start-up founded by Northeastern Alumni.
 This organization addresses social justice challenges in emerging markets.
-Right up on my alley!

-After a series of interviews with the company CEO, I had a clear idea on what was at stake: this organization needed a business plan to develop its strategy of internationalization in an emerging market.
-I gathered enough data to conduct strong market intelligence and conceived plausible scenarios to answer the company challenge.
-Scenarios were thought to take advantage of the company’s strengths and mitigates its weaknesses, in the ways that match market opportunities and threats.
+After a series of interviews with the company CEO, I had a clear idea of what was at stake: this organization needed a business plan to develop its strategy of internationalization in an emerging market.
+I gathered enough data to conduct strong market intelligence, and I conceived plausible scenarios to answer the company challenge.
+These scenarios were to take advantage of the company’s strengths and mitigate its weaknesses in ways that match market opportunities and threats.

 Build Skills with Confidence

-The creation of a case study requires a strict methodology and a high capacity of analysis.
-As for its analysis, it is important to get an overall vision of the situation, and then, imagine and analyze valid scenarios.
-The choice of the optimal solution and the elaboration of a business plan must be relevant, convincing, and accurate; for the company to implement it on the targeted market.
-It is a complete task where I had the opportunity to improve my critical thinking and use my creativity.
-I discovered the complexity of global entrepreneurship, in term of financial challenges and company visibility.
+The creation of a case study requires a strict methodology and a high capacity for analysis.
+It is important to get an overall vision of the situation and then imagine and analyze valid scenarios.
+The choice of the optimal solution and the elaboration of a business plan must be relevant, convincing, and accurate for the company to implement it in the targeted market.
+I discovered the complexity of global entrepreneurship, in terms of financial challenges and company visibility.

-The second challenge was to align the company objectives: expected advantages, with the school requirements: application of education knowledge.
-To meet both expectations, I oriented the conversation toward results with the company, and toward the reasoning process with my school advisors.
+The second challenge was to align the company objectives (expected advantages) with school requirements and the application of my educational knowledge.
+To meet both expectations, I oriented the conversation toward results and the reasoning process with my school advisors.

 While facing these challenges, I realized how little education prepares students in adapting and communicating with professionals.
 Thanks to the guidance of Dr. Ivy, I gained the confidence to advocate my ideas and improved my soft skills to adapt my communication to my interlocutors.